Choose dog daycare wisely

 Protect your pet before dog daycare

 Most dog daycares require participating dogs be current on immunizations (and if they don’t, I recommend finding another dog daycare).
 Most dog boarding facilities will require proof of current vaccinations from your veterinarian.
 This is for your own dog’s protection as well as the protection of other dogs.
 If your dog has any special health issues, be sure to inform the dog daycare center about those issues and provide any medications your pet needs to take while under their care.
-Besides being current on vaccines, make sure your dog is on parasite preventatives before sending him off to daycare.
+Besides being current on vaccines, make sure your dog is on parasite preventatives before sending them off to daycare.

 Drop by and observe